 RCTs report comparative findings between clinical interventions for specified outcomes.
 Statistically significant (P < 0.01) outcomes are designated as beneficial (B) or harmful (H) for the patient; statistically nonsignificant findings are designated as equivocal (E).

-Level 1: The literature contains a sufficient number of RCTs to conduct meta-analysis,§ and meta-analytic findings from these aggregated studies are reported as evidence.
+Level 1: The literature contains a sufficient number of RCTs to conduct meta-analysis,

 Level 2: The literature contains multiple RCTs, but the number of RCTs is not sufficient to conduct a viable meta-analysis for the purpose of these Guidelines.
 Findings from these RCTs are reported as evidence.